-There are several methods for ordering supplies:
+You have these options for ordering supplies:

 - You can purchase toner, developer, and other supplies through Lexmark.
 You can contact Lexmark at 1-800-438-2468 or through any Lexmark International authorized supply dealer. - You can fax a completed order to Lexmark at 1-800-522-3422.